-Are you trying to get your head around all the terms related to online credit card processing and online payment processing?
+Are you trying to get your head around all the terms related to credit card processing and online payment processing?
 If you’re wondering what the difference is between a merchant account and a payment gateway, we can help you with that.

-First the short answer: A merchant account is a bank account that accepts your company’s online payments and holds the money.
+First, the short answer: A merchant account is a bank account that accepts your company’s online payments and holds the money.
 A payment gateway is a provider of the technology that allows you to access payment networks.

-Want to know more?
-Keep reading.
+Want to know more about merchant account?
+Keep reading

 Payment gateway providers offer your company the service that processes credit cards for you.
-Your terminals and ecommerce site send credit card information to a payment gateway for authorization and for processing of the payment.
+Your terminals and ecommerce site send the credit card information to a payment gateway for authorization and processing of the payment.
 If the charge is approved, the payment gateway transfers the funds for the charge into your company’s merchant account.

 Have you heard of a payment processor?
-That’s an important term too.
+That’s an important term too

-We sincerely hope this discussion clears up some confusion about merchant accounts, payment gateways, payment processors and more.
+We sincerely hope this discussion clears up some confusion about merchant accounts, payment gateways, payment processors, and more.

 If you want to discuss payment processing in greater detail, we’re here for you at United Thinkers.
 The UniPay payment platform may be the right gateway to process your transactions.
 We look forward to talking with you.